Wehzie/hwr-2021/CONTRIBUTING.md

 - FP; let functions be pure when easily possible
 - KISS; keep it simple stupid; no huge functions or modules; only do one thing per method or module
 - OOP; don't do Java but put all methods into appropriate classes
+- style tests that can check whether e.
+G. snake_case for variable names

 Install code formatter `black` to enforce PEP8.